 Women who are infected during pregnancy have an increased risk of a miscarriage or delivery before the baby is due.

 Chronic Q fever is a severe disease that occurs in fewer than 5% of infected people.
+It may develop from a few weeks to many years after the initial infection.
 The risk is greatest for the following:

 Symptoms of Q fever resemble those of other disorders and thus do not help doctors with the diagnosis.
 If doctors suspect Q fever, they ask whether people were at or near a farm because the bacteria that cause Q fever live mainly in cattle, sheep, and goats.